EOSIO-analysis/EOSIO_open_source_data/README.md

 > * EACG.gpickle -- 87MB
 > * ECIG.gpickle -- 1GB

 Considering the size of the data, it is very hard to upload them all to the github.
-So we upload full-version data to *mendeley*.
+So we upload full-version data to *MEGA*.
+Please download from here: https://mega.nz/folder/PAQ2kSxT#OCXMwRvOK65qFW561Pm2Ow

 We will explain all the graph data below: